ot483/NetCom2/README.md

 ```

+#### Step 7: Pipeline for carrying out steps 1-6

-Above pipeline implemented as a single script using multi-thread processing.
+A pipeline that implements steps 1-6 as a single script using a multi-thread processing.
-A pipeline carrying out together steps 1-6 above.

-#### Step 7: Removal Pipeline

-Input: **NTC_G210-ReadName_to_TaxonPath.txt**, **NTC_G210.count_tab.matrix**, **NTC_G210-ReadName_to_KeggName_Ultimate.txt**
+Input: NTC_G210-ReadName_to_TaxonPath.txt, NTC_G210.count_tab.matrix, NTC_G210-ReadName_to_KeggName_Ultimate.txt

-Output: output of steps 1-6
+Output: all outputs of steps 1-6

-hree input files are required - ReadName_to_TaxonPath.txt, count_tab.matrix and ReadName_to_KeggName_Ultimate.txt" There are 4 arguments that have to be stated by the following order: ReadName_to_TaxonPath.txt count_tab.matrix ReadName_to_KeggName_Ultimate.txt and BaseFolder - where the script and input files are.
+Here input files are required - ReadName_to_TaxonPath.txt, count_tab.matrix and ReadName_to_KeggName_Ultimate.txt" There are 4 arguments that have to be stated by the following order: ReadName_to_TaxonPath.txt count_tab.matrix ReadName_to_KeggName_Ultimate.txt and BaseFolder - where the script and input files are.

 ```shell
 Removal_Pipeline.py ReadName_to_TaxonPath.txt count_tab.matrix ReadName_to_KeggName_Ultimate.txt /Path/To/InputFiles/